Capturing screenshots from remote Selenium RC

 Despite the name, the Selenium RC (Remote Control) server is often run on the same machine as the testing framework, which makes saving screenshots to disk quite easy.
 If however you are running Selenium RC on a separate machine, or are using Selenium Grid it can become more difficult as the screenshots are also saved on the remote machines.

-To solve this you can use the captureScreenshotToString
+To solve this you can use the captureScreenshotToString and

-commands, which return a Base64 encoded
+captureEntirePageScreenshotToString commands, which return a Base64 encoded

 String of the screenshot, which you can then decode and save to disk on your